beNative/udio-prompt-crafter/docs/MANUAL_TECHNICAL.md

 Secure communication between the frontend and backend is achieved via Electron's `contextBridge`.

 -   **`electron/main.ts`:** This file contains the main process logic.
-It uses `ipcMain.handle` and `ipcMain.on` to listen for events from the frontend.
+It uses `ipcMain.handle` and `ipcMain.on` to listen for events from the frontend, including new handlers for window controls (`minimize-window`, `maximize-window`, `close-window`).
 -   **`electron/preload.ts`:** This script runs in a privileged environment.
-It uses `contextBridge.exposeInMainWorld` to securely expose specific functions (e.g., `readSettings`, `writeLog`) to the renderer process under the `window.electronAPI` global object.
+It uses `contextBridge.exposeInMainWorld` to securely expose specific functions to the renderer process under the `window.electronAPI` global object.
+Newly exposed functions include `minimizeWindow`, `maximizeWindow`, `closeWindow`, and a listener `onWindowStateChange`.
 This avoids exposing the full `ipcRenderer` and Node.js APIs to the frontend.

 ### Settings & Data Persistence